MantejSingh333/Data-Analyst-Portfolio/README.md

 # Data Analytics Portfolio

 Welcome to my GitHub portfolio!
-Here’s a collection of my data analytics projects, demonstrating skills in **Power BI, SQL, Python, Excel, and Neo4j**.
+I’m a data analyst with experience in Python, SQL, Excel, Power BI, and Neo4j.
+This collection showcases projects in data cleaning, transformation, analysis, and visualization, highlighting real-world applications and actionable insights.

 Click on each project to explore the full repo and see the work in detail.